horosgrisa/fast-start/README.md

 ### How to use

-First you need create file structure described previous, if you use Yeoman generator, skip this step
+First you need create the file structure described previous (if you use Yeoman generator, you can skip this step)

 <pre>cp -Rp example/ src/</pre>

-Create sample config, if you use Yeoman generator, skip this step
+Create a sample config (if you use Yeoman generator, skip this step)

 <pre>cp config.example.json config.json
 vim config.json</pre>

-Now you can execute `gulp`  for start build, watching and live-reload code.
-Or you can run `gulp build` or `gulp server` separately.
-Also you can run `gulp lint` for linting, `gulp fix` for fixing and beautifing code and`gulp self-update` for update this script.`--all` flag enable build of all files, no one changed.`--production` flag enable production mode.`--deploy` flag enable deploy uing rsync.
+Now you can execute `gulp` in order to start the build, being able to watch and live-reload your code.
+Or you can simply run `gulp build` or `gulp server` separately.
+Also you can run `gulp lint` for linting, `gulp fix` for fixing and beautifing the code and `gulp self-update` for updating this script.`--all` flag enables the building of all the files, without changing none of them. `--production` flag enables the production mode.`--deploy` flag enables deploying using rsync.